juliaguida/oystercard/pills/git.md

 ![Step 13](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381249323435_Screen%20Shot%202013-10-08%20at%2017.21.37.png)

 There are ways to take changes from this commit and bring them into the latest version and do many other exciting things but we'll cover them later.
-Let's just take a look at what our files were at the point of the first commit and go back to the "main" reality (branch) called "master".
+Let's just take a look at what our files were at the point of the first commit and go back to the "main" reality (branch) called "main".

 ```
-git checkout master
+git checkout main
 ```

 ![Step 14](https://dchtm6r471mui.cloudfront.net/hackpad.com_mKMM4CQ89LW_p.52567_1381249491294_Screen%20Shot%202013-10-08%20at%2017.24.42.png)